H-1B Cap Season is months away. You’ll have plenty of time to prepare your petitions before the April 1 deadline, right? Maybe not.

 Inadequate Employer Letters

-An employer letter of support is a crucial, foundational part of the H-1B application process.
-It’s a formal attestation of why your company needs to sponsor the applicant.
+An employer letter of support is a crucial, foundational part of the H-1B cap petition process.
+It’s a formal attestation of why your company needs to sponsor the petitioner.
 It includes pertinent company information, such as financials and an explanation of the open position.
 This letter must be crafted carefully, and starting the petition late may not give your attorney ample time to craft a strong one.

-The post H-1B Cap Season: Potential Risks of Prepping Last-Minute Applications appeared first on Envoy.
+The post H-1B Cap Season: Potential Risks of Prepping Last-Minute Petitions appeared first on Envoy.